ameybrkr92/Langchain/5. Chains/langchain_v_1_chains_overview.md

 - For RAG, sanitize and truncate `context` to avoid token overflow.
 - For routers, guard against label drift — keep a small, robust prompt + examples.
 - Test each runnable individually before composing.

----

-## 9. Next steps (pick one)
-1. Add runnable-tested Python scripts (with imports & environment notes).
-2. Add visual SVG/PNG diagrams (I can embed your images).
-3. Convert the RAG example to a runnable demo using a local FAISS/Chroma store.

-Tell me **which one** you'd like next (type 1, 2, or 3).